Goddard-Fortran-Ecosystem/pFUnit/README.md

 ## INSTALLATION

-Installations 6.1-6.5 are based on GNU make and the project makefiles.
 Because many pFUnit users lack permissions to install in the cmake default installation path, pFUnit instead by default installs in the "installed" subdirectory in the main build directory.
 This can be easily overridden via  `CMAKE_INSTALL_PREFIX` on the cmake